matthiaszarzecki/DrinkWaterBot/README.md

 A bot for mac that gives you every 30 minutes a notification to drink water.
 Put it in your autostart to have it run every time you start your computer!

 ![Drink Water Bot Screenshot](drink_water_routine_screenshot.png)

+In order to get a "dismiss" button on the notification go into Settings -> Notfications -> Script Editor and set it to "Alerts".